takamuffin/link-migration/README.md

 informing the --to (or -t) parameter.
 The attribute _version_ of the migration file will be used as unique identifier:

-    $ pymigration --to=00.00.01
+    $ link-migration --to=00.00.01

-If you don’t specify any version, using --up or --down, Pymigration will migrate the schema to the latest version available in the migrations directories specified in the config file.
+If you don’t specify any version, using --up or --down, Link Migration will migrate the schema to the latest version available in the migrations directories specified in the config file.